twilio/twilio-php/docs/index.rst

 .. code-block:: bash

     pear channel-discover twilio.github.com/pear
-    pear install twilio/Services_Twilio
+    pear install twilio/Services_Twilio    # may need to run sudo pear instead

 From Source
 >>>>>>>>>>>>>

-If you aren't using PEAR, download the `source <https://github.com/twilio/twilio-php/zipball/master>`_ which includes all the dependencies.
+If you aren't using PEAR, download the `source
+<https://github.com/twilio/twilio-php/zipball/master>`_, which includes all the
+dependencies.

 User Guide
 ==================